Update you browser

 Dependants

-If you have children born in the UK during your most recent Tier 4/student visa, they will be able to apply as your dependant.
+• Children born in the UK during your most recent visa can apply as your dependant.

 What you can and cannot do on the Graduate Visa